 This procedure starts the "aquir" program running.
 Typically "aquir" uses the "ctlpo.ctl" control file and the log is changed to "point.log".
-However both can be changed.
+However, the can have other procedures that start acquisition and that use other control files.
 For example, you could make a version that uses only the very strongest sources for a quick pointing check and returns the offsets to zero when stopped.
 Once started, "aquir" runs indefinitely until it is "kill"ed.